wazuh/wazuh-documentation/source/user-manual/reference/daemons/ossec-agentd.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: The ossec-agentd program is the client-side daemon that handles communications with the server.
-Find out more in this section.
+Find out more in this section of the Wazuh documentation.